CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Results

-We also study the results of ResNet-50 and ViT-S trained on \Three across the most common land cover classes in CanadaFireSat.
+We also study the results of ResNet-50 and ViT-S trained on \Three across the most common land cover classes in CanadaFireSat (see Figure \ref{fig:lc-h}).
 Our models struggle the most on the classes \textit{wetland} and \textit{cropland}.
-Indeed, fire patterns in these two land cover types differ from those observed in the majority of wildfires, affecting forest areas.
+Indeed, fire patterns in these two land cover types differ from those observed in the majority of wildfires, which tend to affect forest areas.
 In particular, peatland fires in Canada can occur under the ground in wet areas, or even under the snow layer.
 Such fires are difficult to observe through the predictors considered in the proposed CanadaFireSat, and would require \textit{ad-hoc} modeling due to the specificities of such ecosystems.
 Low scores are also observed for cropland fires, which also present unique fire patterns, as the ignition is often human-induced and driven by a specific need for agricultural practices.
+As before, detecting these events seems hardly possible with our remote sensing-based system.